Recoskie/JDasm/docs/Basics.md

 <br />

-Using two symbols or ten symbols does not change how a number counts to the next place value or caries adds.
+Using two symbols or ten symbols does not change how a number counts to the next place value, or is added and caries per column.
 The number of symbols we are using before the next place and carry is called a number base.

 <br />

-You can make any number system you like using any grouping of numbers you like see <a href="https://www.mathsisfun.com/base-conversion-method.html" target="_blank">Base conversion.</a>
+You can make any number system you like using any grouping of numbers you like see <a href="https://www.mathsisfun.com/base-conversion-method.html" target="_blank">Base conversion method.</a>

 <br />